mmonj/class-notes/docs/CSCI 343 - Computer Architecture/notes/Notes April 3.md

 - In a **non-pipelined** (serial) approach, each instruction must complete before the next begins.
 With five instructions and five stages, this would take 25 cycles.
 - In a **pipelined** CPU, overlapping stages allows all five instructions to complete in just **9 clock cycles**.
-- This demonstrates a significant improvement in **instruction throughput**.

 ---

-## Advantages of Pipelining

 - **Throughput Improvement**: Completes more instructions per unit time (not faster individual instructions)
 - **Efficiency**: Better hardware utilization compared to single-cycle CPUs